kastenhq/k10-openshift-lab/lab2_k10_configure/index.md

 📖 Part 1.
 Configure cluster storage for K10
 ======================================

+{: .important }
-*Prior to configuring backups, we need to ensure our cluster storage is capable of performing snapshots of our persistent data workloads.
+> Prior to configuring backups, we need to ensure our cluster storage is capable of performing snapshots of our persistent data workloads.
-Because our cluster is deployed on top of Amazon EC2, we can leverage EBS storage and it's associated CSI driver to perform volume snapshot operations.
+> Because our cluster is deployed on top of Amazon EC2, we can leverage EBS storage and it's associated CSI driver to perform volume snapshot operations.
+>

-To do so, we need to ensure our VolumeSnapshotClass object created on the cluster for the ebs.csi.aws.com provisioner is correctly annotated.
+> To do so, we need to ensure our VolumeSnapshotClass object created on the cluster for the ebs.csi.aws.com provisioner is correctly annotated.
 We need to add the annotation
-_k10.kasten.io/is-snapshot-class: "true"_
+> _k10.kasten.io/is-snapshot-class: "true"_

 1. On the bastion host, run the following command to patch the csi-aws-vsc VolumeSnapshotClass so K10 can use it to perform snapshot operations